josh-works/futbol/readme.md

 ![no more errors](/images/2021-03-04-at-10.34-AM-cleaning-ethnicity.jpg)

 Phew.
-Here's the code now:
+Here's the code now: `1c452c6`.
+I could refactor this, but...
+I don't really want to.
+Oh, nevermind, I'll re-name some things.

+I ought to pull the lists into a widely accessible function, so people could still write strings, like `"black non hispanic"` and have the code operate as if they'd given `:black_non_hispanic`.

+I renamed some things: